 First, separate the yolks from the whites.
 In a new bowl, whip the egg whites until stiff peaks form.
 Set them aside.
 These whipped whites give the waffles an extra light interior.

-Then, carefully fold the whipped egg whites into the batter.
+Carefully fold the whipped egg whites into the batter.

 My waffle iron doesn't have this flipping addition but I still flip it upside down manually, right after I've poured the batter and closed the iron.
 Only for about 30 seconds, before flipping the right way round again and finishing the cooking.
-It's a bit awkward to do but I love the end result.
+It's a bit awkward to do, but I love the end result.

-Serving the waffles
+Serving the Sourdough Waffles

-The waffles are best served straight from the iron if you like them crispy.
-The waffles can also be baked and frozen for future breakfasts.
-They can be defrosted in the toaster.
+The sourdough waffles can also be baked and frozen for future breakfasts.
+They are easily defrosted by putting them in the toaster.

-Top them with your favourite toppings.
-We love cream, blueberries, maple syrup and icing sugar.
+Top them with your favourite toppings - we love cream, blueberries, maple syrup and icing sugar.

 Have you made these?
 Tag me and let me know! @home_grown_happinessnz

-- 225 grams all-purpose flour
+- 225 (1 1½ cups) grams all-purpose flour

-- 1 cup discard sourdough starter* (approx. 200g)
+- 1 cup discard sourdough starter (approx. 200g)

-- 375 ml milk 1 1/2 cups
+- 375 ml (1 ½ cups) milk

-- 2 tbsp melted butter or coconut oil
+- 2 Tbsp melted butter or coconut oil

-- 2 tbsp granulated sugar
+- 2 Tbsp granulated sugar

-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/2 tsp baking soda
+- ½ tsp baking soda

-- 2 medium eggs
+- 2 large eggs